 PeakView™ is able to import ODB++ format which supports by most of the 3rd party PCB/package design tools.
 Users can easily import geometries from their desired PCB/packaged design tools to PeakView including automatic loading of all the pins for EM simulation.
 PeakView™ is also able to export the ODB++ format.
 It can then be imported to a true 3D EM simulator, such as Ansys, AWR, CST, etc, for system-level simulation.

 Customized Simulation Type is a feature implemented to enhance the flexibility of PeakView™ and to allow users to configure layout processing and simulation options in addition to pre-configured EM simulation types.
 By composing a configuration file, users are able to easily tune the tool such that the entire EM analysis process is optimized for special test cases.
 This feature is required for concurrent simulation for structures of varying scales in the chip-package co-design.

-The PeakView PKG/PCBTM flow enables users to import structure layout into PeakView using Virtuoso, GDS, or ODB++ methods.
+The PeakView IC/PKG EM Co-SimTM flow enables users to import structure layout into PeakView using Virtuoso, GDS, or ODB++ methods.
 Design layouts that contain compound structures of varying scales (on-chip devices, large RDL lines, PCBs, planar package elements) and contours (polygons of any angles, circular via holes, curved paths) are accurately processed by LEM™.

-PKG/PCB™ generates a corresponding layout in the PeakView™ GUI based on the imported information.
+IC/PKG EM Co-Sim™ generates a corresponding layout in the PeakView™ GUI based on the imported information.
+The add-on incremental profile that contains the packaging layer information leaves the IC profile unchanged.
 PeakView’s high precision EM engine is then used to electromagnetically analyze the layout and create relevant views corresponding to the EM models.
 Generated views are then synced to the Virtuoso® Library to be used for SPICE simulation.

 - iRCX format technology file from TSMC